(Last Updated On: October 5, 2023)

-Using a pair of tongs, dip the donuts into the icing, or you can brush the icing on each donut using a pastry brush.
+Using a pair of tongs, dip the donuts into the icing, or you can brush the icing on each donut using a pastry brush or piping bag.
 We then shook the sprinkle container over the biscuit donuts immediately after applying the icing so the sprinkles would stick to the icing.
-After dipping them in the icing, set them on a plate while the icing dries.
+After dipping and sprinkling them, set the donuts on a plate or cooling rack while the icing dries.

 Step 10.
 Make the Second Batch of Powdered Sugar Icing

 For our second batch of biscuit donuts, we chose yellow food coloring.
-For the second batch, we had to make more powdered sugar icing, and we added just a couple of drops together with the powdered sugar icing and mixed it thoroughly to get this color.
+We had to make more powdered sugar icing for the second batch, and we added just a couple drops of food coloring together with the powdered sugar icing and mixed it thoroughly to get this color.

 Note: If you are going to do a second batch of biscuit donuts, you will have to make more powdered sugar icing if you want to change the color, or if you ran out of icing from the first batch.

-The color yellow for the second batch turned out great.
+The color yellow for the second batch turned out so great.
 Remember to apply the sprinkles right after putting the icing on the donuts so the sprinkles will stick.
 We chose a different style of sprinkles for this batch.
 You can use any type of sprinkles you prefer, the possibilities are endless.

-- Using the same powdered sugar icing recipe but changing the colors using different food coloring.
+- Use the same powdered sugar icing recipe, but change the color using different food coloring.

 - You can also buy different kinds of sprinkles.

-- Or spread some raspberry jam over the top or a dusting of powdered sugar.
+- Spread some raspberry jam over the top of the donuts or a dusting of powdered sugar instead of the icing.

-These biscuits donuts don’t taste exactly like regular donuts that you can buy in the bakery section of the grocery store or at the local donut shop.
+These biscuit donuts don’t taste exactly like homemade donuts or donuts you can buy in the bakery section of the grocery store or at the local donut shop.
 But, they are still an easy and tasty treat the whole family will love, especially the kids.
 Plus, these are made at home, so the kids can help.
 The frosting on top makes them extra yummy!

 💡 Final Thoughts

-✨ More Air Fryer Recipes You Will Love
+✨ More Easy Air Fryer Recipes You Will Love

 - Tater Tots in Air Fryer – Crispy and so delicious, seasoned just right with Johnny’s seasoning salt for extra flavor.